Right before starting, I would like to emphasize that all parents have their own choice and we have no right of judging them!

 Avoid malls on weekends.
 As you know malls are packed with people on weekends, closed and crowded places are the best for viruses to circulate.
 Avoid the crowded places.

 - Vaccination pain.

 When we had the second boost of vaccination (2 months old) doctor prescribed “Adol” (syrup) in case of pain/temperature.
 I was silly enough to avoid “Adol” (syrup), thinking that it is prescribed only for temperature.
-This resulted 3 sleepless days and nights, as my son went through unbearable pain.
-Since, I give “Adol”(syrup) after every vaccination (as per prescription).
+This resulted in 3 sleepless days and nights, as my son went through unbearable pain.
+Since I give “Adol”(syrup) after every vaccination (as per prescription).
 Always follow the prescriptions of your pediatric doctor.

 Breastfeed more often.

 Skin to skin touch with your baby more often.
 Let your baby know that mama is there for him to go through pain together.